hit-blockchain-lab/Fate/doc/specs/contract-spec.md

 #### Delete Function

-Remove a exist asset to list.
+Remove a exist asset from list.

 ## Asset Trade Contract

-The purpose of this contract is to handle trade
+The purpose of this contract is to handle trade.

 #### State Data Structure